cloudant/alewife/readme.md

 To scaffold documentation based on the sitemap:

-    npm run-script scaffold
+    npm run scaffold

 This will populate the `docs` directory with folders and files reflecting the sitemap.
-For example, a sitemap like this...

-    [
-      'API Reference',
-      [
-        'Create a Database',
-        [
-          'CURL',
-          'Python',
-          'Ruby'
-        ]
-      ]
-    ]

-... will create a file hierarchy like this:

-    docs/
-      API Reference/
-        Create a Database/
-          index.md
-          CURL.md
-          Python.md
-          Ruby.md
-        index.md

-The first element of a section, when further elements are arrays, is considered the title section, reflected in the `index.md` for that directory.
-Further strings in the array are considered language examples, named `[language].md` in that section's directory.

-*That feels hard to explain, so it's probably a bad idea.
-Suggestions welcome.*
+For an example, take a look at `config.yaml`.
+Alewife converts the YAML to JSON, and uses that to scaffold your documentation.

+The task `npm run scaffold` tries not to overwrite anything, so if you want to start from scratch, make sure to `npm run clean` first!

 Once you've scaffolded and populated your local docs and want to upload them, do this:

-    npm run-script sync
+    npm run upload

 This will push the sitemap and all your docs up to the `docs` database.